pseudocoders/GPT-notes/basics/algorithms.md

 Overall, the branch and bound optimization technique enhances the backtracking algorithm for the N-Queens problem by reducing unnecessary exploration of invalid configurations.

+### Dynamic programming

+Dynamic programming is a technique used in algorithm design and optimization to solve problems by breaking them down into overlapping subproblems and efficiently solving each subproblem only once.
+It is especially useful when a problem can be divided into smaller overlapping subproblems, and the solutions to those subproblems can be reused to solve the larger problem.

+The key idea behind dynamic programming is to store the solutions to subproblems in a table or an array so that they can be referenced and reused later.
+This avoids redundant computation of the same subproblems and leads to significant improvements in efficiency.

+Here are the fundamental steps involved in applying dynamic programming to solve a problem:

+1. Characterize the structure of an optimal solution: Understand how an optimal solution to the problem can be constructed using solutions to smaller subproblems.

+2. Define the recursive relationship: Express the problem in terms of the solutions to smaller subproblems.
+This is typically done using a recurrence relation or recursive formula.

+3. Identify the overlapping subproblems: Determine which subproblems are solved multiple times and can benefit from memoization (storing the solutions).

+4. Formulate a memoization table or array: Create a data structure to store the solutions to subproblems.
+The size of the table is usually determined by the input parameters of the problem.

+5. Determine the order of computation: Decide on the order in which subproblems should be solved to ensure that the solutions to the required subproblems are available when needed.

+6. Fill in the memoization table: Solve the subproblems in a bottom-up or top-down manner, filling in the table with the solutions as they are computed.

+7. Construct the final solution: Once the table is filled, retrieve the solution to the original problem from the table.
+This may involve tracing back through the table or using additional information stored during the computation.

+Dynamic programming is commonly used to solve optimization problems, such as finding the shortest path in a graph, determining the maximum value of a sequence, or minimizing the cost of a certain operation.
+It can also be applied to problems with recursive structures, such as calculating Fibonacci numbers or solving the knapsack problem.

+By breaking down a problem into smaller, solvable subproblems and reusing their solutions, dynamic programming avoids redundant computations and significantly improves the efficiency of algorithms.
+However, it is essential to carefully design the recursive relationship and identify the overlapping subproblems to ensure the correctness and efficiency of the dynamic programming solution.